MarauderXtreme/video-game-radiostation-playlists/README.md

 Well I wanted.

 So I decided to recreate my favourite radio stations on `Spotify`. [@h4llow3En](https://github.com/h4llow3En) additionally offered to create them on `Apple Music`.
-So here we bring you a list of `Game Radio Station`.
+So here we bring you a list of `Video Game Radio Station`.

 ## What is in it